Hello friends! I’ve been wanting to paint acrylic flowers for weeks now, and today I am sharing all of my tips to create an Acrylic Painting on wood.

 disclaimer: affiliate links have been used without any charge to you.

-Here are some of my tips to get the best results for acrylic painting on wood:
+Here are some of my tips to get the best results while painting on wood with acrylic

 - Acrylic paints are often thinned down with water while painting- but for acrylic painting on wood you want to avoid adding water to the wood canvas as much as possible.